MaxGreenhill8529/Unity-Custom-Inspector-Documentation/README.md

 > Unity intends for UI Toolkit to become the recommended UI system for new UI development projects, but it still lacks some features available in uGUI and IMGUI.
 # Script Set Up
 <img width="370" height="296" alt="Picture of Visual Studio code block" src="https://github.com/user-attachments/assets/6e4c7a7a-2a23-4f4e-8918-856840d1e969" />\
 Change 'Monobehavior' to the script that you are making the custom inspector for.
-And make sure to inherit from Editor.
+And make sure to inherit from Editor.\
+For added customization, you can change the CanEditMultipleObjects attribute which tells Unity that you can select multiple objects with this editor and change them all at the same time.
+The default value is `true` `[CustomEditor(typeof(LookAtPoint),bool CanEditMultipleObjects)]`
 > [!TIP]
 > Place the script inside a folder labeled 'Editor' to signal to Unity to handle it as an editor script which excludes it from builds and gives it, it's own assembly behind the scenes.
+The script will still work outside of an editor folder, but this is best practice.\